Midwifery Degree Programs

 The Master of Science in Midwifery is available to students who already hold a bachelor's degree.
 The combined bachelor's/master's degree is available to students who have completed at least two years of college coursework at the undergraduate level (60 semester or 90 quarter credits) including the general education and basic science prerequisites.

 - We are MEAC-accredited.
-Graduates of our program will meet or exceed the requirements for education and clinical training to qualify to take the board exam to become a certified professional midwife.
+Graduates of our program meet the requirements for education and clinical training to qualify to take the board exam to become a certified professional midwife.

 - We offer federal financial aid.
 Because Bastyr University is recognized as an accredited institution of higher education, our students are eligible to apply for federal financial aid.
 This includes grants, low-interest loans, and/or work-study options.

 - We offer a bachelor’s/master’s articulated option.
-This means that qualified candidates with at least two years of college coursework may enter our program without a bachelor’s degree but still graduate as a Master of Science in Midwifery.
-Students coming into the BS/MS program work right alongside students entering the MS program.
+This means that qualified candidates with at least two years of college coursework may enter our program without a bachelor’s degree and graduate as a Master of Science in Midwifery.
+Students coming into the BS/MS program work alongside students entering the MS program.